freeman-lab/spark-janelia/README.md

 ```
 spark-janelia start
 ```
-This will start an interactive shell with Spark running and its modules available.
+This will start a shell with Spark running and its modules available.

 To start the Spark interactive shell in Scala call
 ```